alex-esc/posts/_posts/2019-07-27-anti-privacy-privacy-advocates.md

 	It may not have been the best way to phrase it, but the meaning is sound.

-This, almost asshole-atheist, way to respond to a genuine criticism of the pro-privacy unwritten rulebook shows the sort of reversal of values I talked about on the Humane tech forum:
+This, almost asshole-atheist, way to respond to a genuine criticism of the pro-privacy unwritten rulebook shows the sort of reversal of values I talked about on the [Humane tech forum][2]:

 We claim to care for free speech, yet we shame one each other into silence for not using the right software; we claim to champion technology, yet we glorify disconnecting from the Internet; we claim to care for privacy, yet at least some of us spy on their parents to protect their own privacy.
 Our value claims being proved false is not a sign of our community being "broken" - there's no anomaly here, no problem to be fixed - this community functions just like it's been setup to work: Privacy, freedom of speech and digital autonomy are not our goals, just like *make america great again* isn't Donald Trump's ultimate goal.
 It's a distraction, blatant misdirection and deception.